W3JDev/Ai-Artisan.v2/README.md

 ## 🔒 Privacy & Security

-*   **Local-First Design:** Your raw resume data is stored in your browser's `localStorage` and is never sent to a proprietary backend database.
-*   **Transient AI Processing:** Data is sent to the Gemini API solely for the purpose of generation and analysis.
+*   **Zero-Knowledge Backend:** We do not store your data.
+Everything is processed transiently via the API and saved locally on your device.
-*   **Enterprise Ready:** Designed to be easily containerized and deployed within secure corporate intranets or private clouds.
+*   **Enterprise Ready:** Designed for secure deployment within corporate intranets for outplacement services.

----

-## 🤝 Contributing

-We welcome contributions from the open-source community.
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ---